freqtrade/freqtrade/docs/faq.md

 This answer was written during the release 0.15.1, when we had:

-- 8 triggers
+* 8 triggers
-- 9 guards: let's say we evaluate even 10 values from each
+* 9 guards: let's say we evaluate even 10 values from each
-- 1 stoploss calculation: let's say we want 10 values from that too to be evaluated
+* 1 stoploss calculation: let's say we want 10 values from that too to be evaluated

 The following calculation is still very rough and not very precise but it will give the idea.
 With only these triggers and guards there is already 8\*10^9\*10 evaluations.
-A roughly total of 80 billion evals.
+A roughly total of 80 billion evaluations.
-Did you run 100 000 evals?
+Did you run 100 000 evaluations?
 Congrats, you've done roughly 1 / 100 000 th
 of the search space, assuming that the bot never tests the same parameters more than once.

 * The time it takes to run 1000 hyperopt epochs depends on things like: The available cpu, hard-disk, ram, timeframe, timerange, indicator settings, indicator count, amount of coins that hyperopt test strategies on and the resulting trade count - which can be 650 trades in a year or 10.0000 trades depending if the strategy aims for big profits by trading rarely or for many low profit trades.

 Example: 4% profit 650 times vs 0,3% profit a trade 10.000 times in a year.
 If we assume you set the --timerange to 365 days.

 Example:
 `freqtrade --config config.json --strategy SampleStrategy --hyperopt SampleHyperopt -e 1000 --timerange 20190601-20200601`

 ## Edge module